IABTechLab/uid2docs/docs/getting-started/gs-normalization-encoding.md

 A phone number hash is a Base64-encoded SHA-256 hash of a normalized phone number.
 The phone number is first normalized, then hashed using the SHA-256 hashing algorithm, and then the resulting bytes of the hash value are encoded using Base64 encoding.
 Note that the Base64 encoding is applied to the bytes of the hash value, not the hex-encoded string representation.

-The example below shows a simple input phone number, and the result as each step is applied to arrive at a secure, opaque, URL-safe value.
+The following table shows an example of a simple input phone number, and the result as each step is applied to arrive at a secure, opaque, URL-safe value.

 | Type | Example | Comments and Usage |
 | :--- | :--- | :--- |